 - Checking Account Information and Credit Card and other debt

 When you are no longer our customer, we continue to share your information as described in this notice.

-All financial companies need to share customers' personal information to run their everyday business.
-In the section below, we list the reasons financial companies can share their customers' personal information; the reasons The Bank of Carbondale chooses to share; and whether you can limit this sharing.
+All financial companies need to share customers’ personal information to run their everyday business.
+In the section below, we list the reasons financial companies can share their customers’ personal information; the reasons First Southern Bank chooses to share; and whether you can limit this sharing.

 such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus

 to offer our products and services to you